SAM121001 - Returns: individuals returns: introduction

 Processing the information

-When the Coding (Integrity) Check has been completed, the return information is passed to the main computer and processing of the information (SAM121515) is carried out and the taxpayer’s record is updated.
+When the capture of the return has been completed, the return information is passed to the main computer and processing of the information (SAM121515) is carried out and the customer’s record is updated.

 Storing the return